aspeer05/streaming-03-rabbitmq/README.md

 ## Version 1 - Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
+(Done.
+The environment and scripts are not runn correctly for me in VS so I am running all the scripts in a seperate terminal.
+I think that is the goal, but I had to go straight to that step for some reason.)
-1. Use this new window to emit more messages
+2. Use this new window to emit more messages (Done)
-1. In v1_emit_message.py, modify the message.
+3. In v1_emit_message.py, modify the message.
+(Done)
-1. Execute the script.
+4. Execute the script.
+(Done)
-1. Watch what happens in the listening window.
+5. Watch what happens in the listening window.
+(Done)
-1. Do this several times to emit at least 3 different messages.
+6. Do this several times to emit at least 3 different messages.
+(Done)

 ## Version 1: Don't Repeat Yourself (DRY)

 1. Did you notice you had to change the message in two places?
     1. You update the actual message sent.
-    1. You also update what is displayed to the user.
+    2. You also update what is displayed to the user.
-1. Fix this by introducting a variable to hold the message.
+2. Fix this by introducting a variable to hold the message.
     1. Use your variable when sending.
-    1. Use the variable again when displaying to the user.
+    2. Use the variable again when displaying to the user.

 To send a new message, you'll only make one change.
 Updating and improving code is called 'refactoring'.